Ali-Mrad/Code-your-own-LLM/README.md

   → Returns `"spam"` or `"not spam"` in a single line

-In order to run use this command once your in the folder modular_v
+In order to run use this command once you are in the folder modular_v :

 ```bash
 modular_v % PYTHONPATH=. python task/spam_classification/run_classification_model.py